Parth-Kale-2008/Async-function/README.md

 The function saveToDb() simulates saving data to a database using a Promise.
 It logs the data and then intentionally triggers an error to show how .catch() works.

+the second example is about simple JavaScript project that checks whether a user-entered age is even or odd using Promises.